mikeanthony23/ip-address-tracker/README.md

 ## Quick start guide

 - npm install

   > install dependencies

-- npm start
+- npm run start

   > starts a development server

-- npm build
+- npm run build
-  > build for production or run it locally `http-server ./dist --port(optional)`
+  > production build you can also simply view it using `http-server ./dist --proxy http://[your ip]:[desired port]?`